 Conservatorship, however, relates to parental rights and duties–the right to make educational and medical decisions on behalf of your child, for example–and is separate from the possession schedule (which days during the week you will have visitation with your child according to the child custody agreement).

 Joint Managing Conservatorship

 The court will also determine which parent will receive child support from the other parent.
 Generally, the custodial parent, or the parent with whom the child resides for a majority of the time, will be entitled to receive child support payments from the other parent.

 The Texas Family Code specifically provides that joint managing conservatorship does not require the award of equal or nearly equal periods of physical possession of and access to the child of each of the joint conservators.
 An attorney could help a parent fight for joint managing conservatorship in their child custody case.

 Sole Managing Conservatorship

 For a child three years of age and above and whose parents reside 100 miles or less apart, the law presumes that the standard possession order set forth in the Family Code provides the reasonable minimum possession of a child for a parent named as a possessory conservator or a joint managing conservator.

 Under the standard possession order, the possessory conservator or noncustodial joint managing conservator shall have possession of the child on the first, third, and fifth weekends of each month, beginning on Friday at 6:00 p.m. (or after school is dismissed) and ending at 6:00 p.m. on the following Sunday; and on Thursdays of each week during the regular school term beginning at 6:00 p.m. and ending at 8:00 p.m.
 There are additional provisions governing possession during holidays, birthdays, and summer vacation.

-How Do Courts Determine Custody?
+How Do Courts Determine Child Custody?

 In determining questions of conservatorship, possession, and access to a child, the court’s primary consideration is always the child’s best interest.

 - The child’s desires.

-- The child’s emotional and physical needs.
+- The current emotional and physical needs of the child.

 - The parental abilities of the individuals seeking custody.